🔍 How to Screen Tenants

 • Use only FCRA-certified consumer reporting agencies

-• Use reports only for the stated screening purpose
+• Use reports only for the stated tenant screening purpose

 • Send an adverse action notice if you deny, require a cosigner, or charge a higher deposit based on the report

-• Include the name and contact info of the reporting agency in the adverse action notice
+• Include the name and contact info of the reporting agency in all adverse action notices

 • Tell applicants they have the right to dispute inaccurate information

-• Dispose of reports securely — shred paper, delete digital files
+• Dispose of all reports securely — shred paper, permanently delete digital files

-• Never share consumer report information with anyone not involved in the tenancy decision
+• Never share consumer report information with anyone not directly involved in the tenancy decision

-📚 Learn More: Read our complete FCRA guide for landlords including what you can and cannot do with consumer reports, and how to handle disputes.
+📚 Learn More: Read our complete FCRA guide for landlords — what you can and can’t do with consumer reports, and how to handle disputes and adverse action.

 ❓ Frequently Asked Questions